Best Amazon Black Friday 2024 deals, from Fire TV sticks to Echo Dots

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-50 best Amazon Cyber Monday and Black Friday deals live on Kindles, Levis jeans, alcohol and Echo Dot
+50 best Amazon Cyber Monday and Black Friday deals live on coffee machines, Ring doorbells and Kindles

 From air fryers to Alexa devices, Amazon is serving up some epic Cyber Monday bargains – just in time for Christmas